The Origin of Wine Additives

 Wine Additives and Legit American Chemicals

-Wine additives are now widely used in the winemaking industry.
+Wine additives are widely used in the winemaking industry.
 There’s also a discussion among winemakers over whether color additives are a sign of scientific advancement and should be welcomed into the winemaking process.
-Or are they just shortcuts that result in the production of inferior wine?
-However, most red wines are free of coloring and the answer to this question depends on the type of red wine you consume.
+Or are they just shortcuts to improve poor quality wine?
+While there are some wines with food coloring, it should be noted that most wines are free from dyes.
+And these additives are usually only found in the cheapest wines on the market.
 Dye is rarely seen in expensive, high-quality wines.
-However, cheap wines may include the additional pigment called Mega Purple, which can cause your teeth to turn purple.

 4100B.C: Wine additives were invented not long after the invention of winemaking.
-Persians began using pine resin to protect their wine from rotting in 4100 B.C.
+Persians began using pine resin to protect their wine from spoiling in 4100 B.C.

 1992: Mega Purple was introduced as a natural coloring additive to wine by a subsidiary of the multinational Constellation Wines.